 Every company is unique, as is every fleet.
 That’s why sustainability KPIs aren’t “one size fits all.”
 If you’re seeking inspiration for the types of goals to adopt, here are several examples:

-• By Earth Day 2024, we’ll publish a detailed, actionable plan on our website describing exactly how and when we’ll transition to an all-electric fleet.
+- By Earth Day 2027, we’ll publish a detailed, actionable plan on our website describing exactly how and when we’ll transition to an all-electric fleet.

-• We commit to having a fleet that’s 20% electric in three years and 100% electric in six years.
+- We commit to having a fleet that’s 20% electric in three years and 100% electric in six years.

-• By 2027, we’ll reduce our fleet’s annual carbon emissions by 45%.
+- By 2030, we’ll reduce our fleet’s annual carbon emissions by 45%.

-• We pledge to reduce our fleet’s fuel consumption by 30% in three years—and we’ll publish how we achieved this accomplishment, so other companies can benefit from our experience and follow suit.
+- We pledge to reduce our fleet’s fuel consumption by 30% in three years, and we’ll publish how we achieved this accomplishment, so other companies can benefit from our experience and follow suit.

-• Through enhanced maintenance programs for our fleet, we seek to achieve a 45% reduction in new parts, saving 100,000 pounds of raw materials.
+- Through enhanced maintenance programs for our fleet, we seek to achieve a 45% reduction in new parts, saving 100,000 pounds of raw materials.

 You’re improving the world, so let the world know.

-Whether your motivation to improve your fleet’s sustainability is driven by a deep personal interest or by more pragmatic concerns, you’re doing a good thing.
+Whether your motivation to improve your fleet’s sustainability is driven by a deep interest or by more pragmatic concerns, you’re doing a good thing.
 So be sure to share your sustainability efforts and achievements with your shareholders, employees, customers, and other stakeholders.
 Leverage your employee intranet, social media posts, and other communication platforms.
 Of course, you can take more creative approaches too.
 Here are two examples, the first more appropriate for a B2C company, the other for a B2B enterprise.

-• Suppose you transitioned some or all of your fleet to EVs.
+Suppose you transitioned some or all of your fleet to EVs.
 Arrange several to be driven in a local parade beloved by your customers.
 Decorate the vehicles based on the parade’s theme or something relevant to sustainability.
 For instance, place a large replica of planet Earth on the vehicle’s roof.
 Employee volunteers could walk alongside the vehicles and pass out candy attached to flyers touting your company’s sustainability efforts.
 Consider including tips on the flyer for improving sustainability at home.
 (Tip: Print your flyers on 100% post-consumer recycled paper with eco-friendly inks.)

 Customers and other stakeholders are paying close attention to what companies are doing to care for our planet and conserve its limited resources.
 So take advantage of all the sustainable opportunities attached to your fleet.
 Your efforts to improve the world we all work, live—and drive—in will reap all sorts of rewards.